 Experience more than 175 Years of the Oregon Trail:

-“Fall is the perfect time for families to visit the End of the Oregon Trail because that is when the pioneers arrived at the end of their six-month journey,” said Bethany Nemec, a local historian at the End of the Oregon Trail Interpretive Center in Oregon City.
+“Summer is the perfect time for families to visit the End of the Oregon Trail, a local historian at the End of the Oregon Trail Interpretive Center in Oregon City.
 “Visiting this museum is all about connecting with people from the past, bridging the 175 years of history to see beyond the dates and facts and simply make an emotional connection to individual people that experienced the same hopes and fears that we would today.”
 In addition to the End of the Oregon Trail Interpretive Center, Mt.
 Hood Territory is home to many other Oregon Trail locations including Philip Foster Farm, the Barlow Road, and Jonsrud Viewpoint.

 Welcome to the Willamette Valley – Oregon Wine Country.
 Here you’ll find lush vineyards and farms, tended by families who are passionate about growing the best wine grapes and freshest foods.
 You’ll meet chefs who turn this bounty into mouthwatering farm-to-table cuisine.
 You’ll sip some of the world’s finest Pinot noir.
 And you’ll discover rivers, trails and mountains beckoning to your inner explorer.
 From historic towns to quirky cities, craft brews to scenic bikeways, the Willamette Valley offers inviting escapes to travelers and locals alike.
 Start planning your Oregon Wine Country getaway today.